 We advise new SUP participants (living in Jersey) to first join the Jersey Paddle Club.
 You can find the club on www.jerseypaddleclub.org.je, and on Facebook (Jersey Paddle Club) or you can email direct on email@example.com

 - The club have no set training for this event, however they do have races every 3 weeks during the summer, details for these can be found on their Facebook page.
 All scheduled distance training events will be detailed here.

 - All participants should only enter this event if they have good medical fitness.
 To assist in the events preparations with safety the Jersey Paddle Club will certify (where they have knowledge) which members have either completed a round the island paddle or have raced a certain distance in open water.
 Any visiting paddlers from off island should get their clubs to do the same.

-- Carry a VHF/mobile phone which is accessible and useable at all times on the water in addition to the spot tracker (provided by the race organisers).
+Carry a VHF marine radio or mobile phone which is accessible and useable at all times on the water in addition to any tracking devices provided by the race organisers).

-- Carry a flare (day-smoke) or marine streamer (to assist any rescuer pinpoint position)
+- Carry a flare (day-smoke or laser flare or laser strobe) to assist any rescuer pinpoint

-- Ensure that they carry enough food and water for energy and full hydration throughout the event.
+- Provide personal food and water for energy and full hydration throughout the event.